chingu-voyages/Handbook/docs/guides/voyage/voyage.md

     </tr>
     <tr>
       <td><strong>UI/UX Designer</strong></td>
       <td>UI/UX Designers help guide the team to create a project that follows UI/UX "best practices" to create apps that are both functional and pleasing to use.
-They create & maintain app sketches, storyboards, & prototypes, define styles and user interaction flows, and assist with Developer tasks as necessary. </td>
+They create & maintain app sketches, storyboards, & prototypes, define styles and user interaction flows, and assist with Developer tasks as necessary.
+If you are in a Voyage team without a UI/UX Designer check out <a href="../../resources/techresources/uiux.md">this guide</a> your team can use to perform this function.</td>
     </tr>
     <tr>
       <td><strong>Data Scientist</strong></td>